 - Segregated: similar to Identity Preserved but palm oil from several sustainable production facilities may be blended.
 The product can also be traced back to the plantation.

 - Mass Balance: sustainable and conventional product may be mixed up to a regulated ratio.
 This is a way of certifying products that contain both certified and uncertified palm oil (with the addition «blended»).

-- A ban on palm oil cultivation on peatland
+- Ban on cultivation on peat soils

-- Capacity building for small producers
+- Capacity building for small-scale producers

-A raw material with a range of benefits
+A raw material with multiple uses

 There are three reasons why palm oil and fat is highly relevant to us:

 - Firstly, it has a good consistency, is heat-stable and is thus very suitable for numerous foods and non-food products.